 Assessing your technology plan for the new year can help your business be adaptable for the year ahead.
 In 2020, one of the most important qualities your company can possess is adaptability.
 Harvard Business Review is calling it “the new competitive advantage.”
 The big question is, how does one become adaptable?

-As a response to COVID-19, we’ve seen workforces move remote and organizations modify the way they do business, often resulting in a greater day-to-day reliance on technology.
+As a response, we’ve seen workforces move remote and organizations modify the way they do business, often resulting in a greater day-to-day reliance on technology.
 This short-term shift allowed operations to continue, but is this a long-term solution?
 What changes should you make to your technology plan to ensure that you are adaptable moving forward?

 Assess your current technology and define your wants and needs